john-yuan/graphql-toolkit/README.md

   })
 ```

 The code above is type-safe because the argument and return value are typed.
+Because the values are typed, now our code can get autocompleted thanks to TypeScript.
 Plus, we don't need to build our query manually anymore.
 MyGQL will generate the query based on the argument we passed in.

 In the above example, we only send one query (of which the name is `countries`) to the server.
 GraphQL allow us to send multiple queries in a single request.
 To do that with MyGQL, we can use the `client.query` method.
 For example: